 The State proposed to build a highway through the Santa Cruz Mountains.
-Charlie Martin had already paid for a survey suggesting the "best" possible route (at least he thought so).
+Charlie Martin had already paid for the survey suggesting the "best" possible route (at least he thought so).
 He offered it to the State for free.
 Said best possible route just so happened to pass right through his town.
-The Glenwood Highway opened in 1916, and was paved with concrete three years later, complete with curbs (left).
+The Glenwood Highway opened in 1916.
+Three years later it was paved with reinforced concrete, courtesy of the Federal government (left).